onu-energy/de-student-task/README.md

 ### DBT Tasks

 1. **Set Up Local PostgreSQL Database:**
    Use [Docker](https://www.docker.com/products/docker-desktop/) to create a local postgres database.
 Provide instructions on how to run the database below.
 You will use this database to run your dbt models.
+Make sure the database has a user `postgres` with password `mysecretpassword` and a database `postgres`.
+It should be available at `http://localhost:5432`.

       ```sh
       # TODO: Add instructions for running dockerized postgres here.